The Buzz (talk show): The Buzz (1999–2013)

-The Buzz premiered on June 13, 1999, as it replaced the popular Sunday afternoon Showbiz-oriented talk show (run for seven years) Showbiz Lingo, and was originally hosted solely by Boy Abunda with its first episode being taped at a restaurant in The Fort, Taguig.
+The Buzz premiered on June 13, 1999, as it replaced the popular Sunday afternoon Showbiz-oriented talk show (run for seven years) Showbiz Lingo, and was originally hosted solely by Boy Abunda with its first episode being taped at Mondo and Savoia restaurant in The Fort, Taguig.
 The show's original format was similar to ABS-CBN's The Correspondents were Abunda interacts with a group of showbiz field reporters dishing out the latest showbiz news.
-Showbiz columnist Ricky Lo and Walden Belen were the first co-hosts of the show, along with Tim Yap, Reena Cruz and Dolly Anne Carvajal as reporters.
+Showbiz columnists Pat-P Daza and Ricky Lo along with Walden Belen, Tim Yap, Reena Cruz, John Lapus (who used to be a researcher in its predecessor Showbiz Lingo) and Dolly Anne Carvajal served as its reporters.

 The format was later on discarded when the network took in Kris Aquino during the show's second season on January 9, 2000.
 Aquino's inclusion in the show served as a reunion of sorts between her and Abunda, when they used to host Startalk on GMA Network.
 The show became an interesting gabfest with Aquino and Abunda dishing out the latest exclusives with the help of its reliable staff.
-Actress and model Angelica Jones and columnist Pat-P Daza-Planas were introduced as the new segment presenters after the departure of Yap and Carvajal from the show.
-Jones left the show a year later, and was replaced by reporter and blogger JV Villar in 2002, but later left after a few months.
-This was also the same year where Pat-P decided to leave due to commitments with her family and pursuing other ventures.
+Lo and Lapus were also promoted as co-hosts of the show.
+Actress and model Angelica Jones was introduced as the new segment presenter after the departure of Yap and Carvajal from the show.
+Jones left the show in 2002, and was replaced by reporter and blogger JV Villar.
+He later left after a few months, and this was also the same year where Daza was relieved from the show due to commitments with her family and pursuing other ventures.

 In 2003, the duo welcomed Cristy Fermin as an additional host, who used to headline the network's Saturday talk show S2: Showbiz Sabado and its predecessor Showbiz Lingo.
 Her opinions and commentaries made the show wider and more noticeable.
 This was also the same year where one of its original hosts, Lo, left to transfer to GMA Network.

 Phoemela Barranda, who was then working at ABS-CBN's flagship newscast TV Patrol World as the anchor of Star Patrol, joined the show to headline the teasers before it actually starts in 2004.
-In 2005, one of its pioneer hosts, Lapus, left the show after his contract in ABS-CBN expired and was given a hosting stint to GMA's S-Files.
-The show welcomed actress Anne Curtis to host the new segment Wanna Buzz, but was later discarded a year later into Pinoy Big Brother Buzz (following the debut of the Philippine franchise of Big Brother), where she was joined by gossip reporter AJ Dee and comedians Chokoleit and Pokwang, but it did not do well, so the network decided to shelve the segment.
+Months later, the show welcomed AJ Dee and Anne Curtis to host the new segment Wanna Buzz, but was later renamed as Pinoy Big Brother Buzz (following the debut of the Philippine franchise of Big Brother), where they were joined by comedians Chokoleit and Pokwang and it now serves as pre-programming for The Buzz.
+The spin-off was eventually scrapped due to its failure to do well in the ratings and was replaced by Your Song.